Disclaimer: Anything recognisable does not belong to me. Story is based on the books by JKR and inspired by other writers of this genre.

 Author's Notes: This story is rated for language, graphic violence and explicit sexual content (also underage sex in some countries).
 No Horcruxes, no Deathly Hallows, Harry's scar is just a curse scar.
 The story is AU, meaning it's only mildly compatible with canon.

-SS/HP slash, LM/HG het, HP/HG deep friendship, mentions of other het and slash relationships along the way.
-Manipulative!Dumbledore, some calculating!Weasleys, unstable!Sirius, not really any bashing with the exception of Ron though.
+SS/HP slash, LM/HG het, HP&HG close friendship, mentions of other het and slash relationships along the way.
+Manipulative!Dumbledore, some calculating!Weasleys, unstable!Sirius, a bit of Ron bashing.

 SUMMER AT LITTLE WHINING